CharlotteAnning/charlotteanning/README.md

 ## Hi there 👋

-I am currently searching for a data analytics job so I thought I would showcase some of my work!
+I am currently working on expanding my coding portfolio to advance my career in data analytics, so I thought I would showcase some of my work!

 - Python shows some of my recent fun projects with Python 🐍
 - Creativity is the repository that exhibits some of the ways I got creative in both my BSc and MSc 👩‍🎨